 For non roaming or LBO roaming, it includes the following cases:

-- If the service area of the selected SMF includes the current UE location, the UE requested PDU Session Establishment procedure is same as described in clause 4.3.2.2.1.
+- If the service area of the selected SMF includes the current UE location and if the Local Offloading Management specified in TS 23.548 [74] is not applied, the UE requested PDU Session Establishment procedure is same as described in clause 4.3.2.2.1.

+NOTE 1: Even if the service area of the selected SMF includes the current UE location, the I-SMF can be inserted for Local Offloading Management as specified in TS 23.548 [74].

+NOTE 2: I-SMF based Local Offloading Management only applies to non-roaming scenario.

+Editor’s Note: Further details on I-SMF selection when the UE is within the SMF service area are FFS.